Determination of Material Stresses from Strain Measurements

 This version of Hooke's Law only applies to the uniaxial stress state.
 Biaxial and multiaxial stress states require extended versions.

-Note: With strain measurements only the difference can be determined between an initial output condition and a condition which occurs later.
+Note: In strain measurements, only, the difference between an initial output condition and a condition which occurs later can be determined.
 The initial condition may be a load-free condition, but it may also be a condition with significant pre-loading, for example due to the object's own weight as with a bridge.

-The material stress s should be calculated from the measured strain e only according to Hooke’s Law for the uniaxial stress state as in the equation above, if the strain e was measured in the active direction of the force (0° direction).
+The material stress σ should be calculated from the measured strain ε only, according to Hooke’s Law for the uniaxial stress state as in the equation stated above, if the strain ε is measured in the active direction of the force (0° direction).

-With other objects and with the simultaneous action of different variables, such as normal force and bending or torsion and bending, etc. the principal directions must be assumed to be unknown.
+With other objects and with the simultaneous action of different variables, such as normal force and bending or torsion and bending, and so forth. the principal directions must be assumed to be unknown.

 The principal normal stresses σ1 and σ2 of the biaxial stress state are calculated according to the extended version of Hooke's Law from the measured principal strains ε1 and ε2, the material's modulus of elasticity E and Poisson's ratio v for the material: